 The European Commission launched the PETROBOT project under the direction of Shell at the end of 2013.
 The PETROBOT project, a consortium of ten European companies, together with academic partners such as the University of Twente, develops robots which can replace people in carrying out inspections on pressure vessels and storage tanks in the oil, gas and petrochemical industry.
 Up till now, installations had to be taken out of operation in order to ensure that inspectors could carry out their work safely.

 The PETROBOT project will run for three years and has a budget of 6.2 million euros.
 The project is funded by the 7th Framework Programme for Research and Technological Development.
-It is partly thanks to the enormous efforts of former EU commissioner, Neelie Kroes, that the EU recognizes the importance of robotics and this will continue with the Horizon 2020 Robotics PPP programme.
+It is partly thanks to the enormous efforts of former EU commissioner, Neelie Kroes, that the EU recognises the importance of robotics and this will continue with the Horizon 2020 Robotics PPP programme.
 The European Commission uses Horizon 2020 to encourage research and innovation.

 In 2014, during the opening of the AEX, the start of PETROBOT was celebrated with a gong ceremony by a robot from the UT.